trusona/trusona-wordpress-plugin/readme.txt

 4. Follow the prompts to register within the Trusona app.
 Make sure to register with the same email address shown in step 2.

 5. Return to your WordPress account and logout.
-When you log back in, you will see the "Login with Trusona" button.
+When you log back in, you will see the "#NoPasswords Login" button.

-6. Click “Login with Trusona” and the secure QR code will appear.
+6. Click “#NoPasswords Login” and the secure QR code will appear.
 Open the Trusona app on your mobile device and scan the QR code that appears in the Trusona app.

 7. Click “Accept” in the Trusona app.
 And voila!
 You logged in to your WordPress admin account without needing a password!